 photos of the real HMS Victory, we couldn't believe that

 the NYT's model's masts were way too short, with the

 Rigging line's too big, too coarse.
 And with the

-body being too tall, how could the ship survive the
+hull being too tall, how could the ship survive strong

 waves?....
 Well, at least the NYTS honestly posts large,